dustin100/dustin100/README.md

-# Hi there 👋 I'm Dustin!

-I’m a Front End Developer living in Toronto experienced in building responsive, accessible websites and web applications using JavaScript, jQuery, Firebase and React.
+Front End Developer living in Toronto experienced in building responsive, accessible websites and web applications using JavaScript, jQuery, Firebase and React.
 As a recent Juno Bootcamp graduate, I’m looking to expand my portfolio and collaborate on something new.

 ## Skill set: